 The Firelight Toilet works by drying fecal material via boiling.
 The steam that is generated then undergoes a pressure and temperature increase by a compressor and is used as the heat source for the drying process.
 The dried biomass is then metered into a controlled fire where it is burned, creating heat to kill pathogens and boil water, which is then utilized within a steam engine Rankine cycle to generate electricity.

 The design has an especially high value proposition in non-sewered areas including much of the developing world.
-However, the need for a decentralized waste management system at the toilet level is also high in many other environments such as: remote and/or specialized areas including state or national parks; near bodies of water where traditional solutions are not possible; or in mobile transportation such as trains, boats, airplanes and recreational vehicles.
+However, the need for a decentralized waste management system at the toilet level is also high in many other environments such as: cities where densification and expansion have overburdened the existing sewer systems; remote and/or specialized areas including state or national parks; near bodies of water where traditional solutions are not possible; or in mobile transportation such as trains, boats, airplanes and recreational vehicles.

 1.The combustion chamber technology can be used in a simple clean burning cookstove.